DigitaleGesellschaft/jekyll-theme-conference/README.md

 ### Location / Room Overview

-The `location` layout contains a map container (if not disabled, see section _Location Settings: Hide all and disable map_ above) which can be adapted.
-The map is based on the JavaScript Library [Leaflet](https://leafletjs.com/) and can be customized by editing the `assets/js/map.js` file (copy it from this repository).
+The `location` layout contains a map container (if not disabled, see section _Location Settings_ above) which can be customized.
+See the section above for further details.

 ### Additional Pages